aragon/developer-portal/docs/osx/03-reference-guide/plugins/governance/admin/AdminSetup.md

 #### public function `constructor`

-The contract constructor, that deployes the `Admin` plugin logic contract.
+The constructor setting the `Admin` implementation contract to clone from.

 ```solidity
 constructor() public